“The opposite of depression is not happiness, but vitality”

 • Whether your counsellor is skilled in the techniques and approach they are using.

-My approach is “strength-based” and “client-centered”.
-All this means is that I work with each client to uncover their particular strengths, resources, preferences, values, and motivations, as these are the things that are going to be the best fit for each client as we work together toward positive change.
-One size very rarely fits all, and understanding what each client needs is a great way to make sure we’re working in a way that will suit individual needs.
+If that sounds like therapist jargon, you’re right.
+What it means is that I work with each client to uncover their own particular strengths, resources, preferences, values, and motivations.
+One size rarely fits all, and understanding what each client needs is a great way to make sure we’re working in a way that will suit you.

 *quote from wikipedia